 The 9th edition Astra Militarum codex – a.k.a.
 Imperial Guard codex – was released as part of the ‘Cadia Stands!’
 Astra Militarum army set on November 25, 2022, after a two-week pre-order period.
-The standalone Astra Militarum codex released a week Saturday, January 28.
+The standalone Astra Militarum codex released just over two months later on Saturday, January 28.

-The 152-page book has already been received by many players as one of 9th edition’s strongest faction codexes, with widespread buffs to the army’s core ‘Orders’ mechanic; the new Turret Weapon rule allowing tanks to shoot their big guns much more consistently than before; some very dangerous-looking new units; and considerable buffs to some old ones.
+The 152-page book was received by many players as one of 9th edition’s strongest faction codexes, with widespread buffs to the army’s core ‘Orders’ mechanic; the new Turret Weapon rule allowing tanks to shoot their big guns much more consistently than before; some very dangerous new units; and considerable buffs to some old ones.

 Prior to the army set and codex release, GW revealed details on new units every week in October 2022, including tasty previews of:

 - The Imperial Guard supreme commander, Lord Solar Leontus

 - The Rogal Dorn Battle Tank and its rules